Aaron & Sheyna Strommen, Fort Rice, N.D.

 It’s not enough to solely manage for forage production.
 Quality genetics – cattle that can efficiently convert forage into pounds of high-quality beef – are a critical part of managing for a ranch’s bottom-line.

-Strommen Ranch cows are expected to wean stout calves that are a high percentage of their mama’s bodyweight, and the cows must maintain their flesh and re-breed quickly in the spring, preferrably to select A.I. sires.
+Strommen Ranch cows are expected to wean stout calves that are a high percentage of their mama’s bodyweight, and the cows must maintain their flesh and re-breed quickly in the spring, preferably to select A.I. sires.
 Selecting for efficiency, fertility and longevity in the cowherd simply returns more dollars to our bottom-line and to our customers’.

 We feel fortunate that we can raise a family doing what we love to do most.
 We are hopeful that the management decisions we make today will enhance the next generation’s opportunities in both forage and beef production.